 The new Salt Lake City Campus is located at 1484 South State Street, surrounded by ethnic eateries, start-up bakeries, a new distillery, and well-loved establishments.
 Our neighbors include Tosh’s Ramen, Mahider Ethiopian, Piper Down, Ho-Ho Gourmet, Sage Japanese Market, the new Roha Brewing Project, Fillings and Emulsions, and a chocolatier that hand tempers their own chocolate – those are all within one block of our Salt Lake City school.
 Wow!

-Each program is 8 weeks, and includes a graduation night for your friends and family to taste what you’ve learned how to make in the program.
+Each program includes a graduation night for your friends and family to taste what you’ve learned how to make in the program.

 Park City Culinary Institute does not guarantee jobs, or wage and salary levels.